philterd/philter/docs/docs/redaction/ledgers.md

 ### 3. Automatic expiry (optional, off by default)

-If you want time-based expiry without running a manual purge, set the `REDACTION_LEDGER_TTL_SECONDS` environment variable (see [Settings](../settings.md)) to a positive number of seconds.
+If you want time-based expiry without running a manual purge, set the `REDACTION_LEDGER_TTL_DAYS` environment variable (see [Settings](../settings.md)) to a positive number of days.
 MongoDB then automatically expires entries older than that.
-It is **unset (no expiry) by default**.
-If a deployment previously configured a TTL and you remove the variable, Philter drops the existing expiry index on startup so entries stop being auto-deleted.
+It is **`0` (no expiry) by default**.
+If a deployment previously configured a TTL and you set the variable back to `0`, Philter drops the existing expiry index on startup so entries stop being auto-deleted.

 ### Ledger entries survive user deactivation